carmelosammarco/GPSconverter/README.md

   <img width="" height="600" src="PIC/GUIs.png">
 </p>

 **TAB-1 INPUT :** You can select the starting CSV/GPX file to working with.
 You can view it and modify it if you wish. furthermore you can decide to export the editing as a txt file.

 **TAB-2 CSV-CONVERTER:** If the starting/input file is a CSV then you can convert it in GPX (at this point you unlock many others possibilities of conversions, see TAB-3 below).

+CSV columns (from left to right) needs to have the following order:

+1) Latitude
+2) Longitude
+3) Elevation
+4) Time

+Also if **Elevation** and **Time** are missing in the CSV, the GPX file is generated!

 **TAB-3 GPX-CONVERTER:** It allow you to convert GPX.
 Below all the possibilities available:

-Convert from GPX to CSV
+- Convert from GPX to CSV

-Convert from GPX to JSON
+- Convert from GPX to JSON

-Convert from GPX to HTML
+- Convert from GPX to HTML

-Convert from GPX to KML/KMZ
+- Convert from GPX to KML/KMZ

-Convert from GPX to GeoJSON (LINE)
+- Convert from GPX to GeoJSON (LINE)

-Convert from GPX to Shapefile (LINE)
+- Convert from GPX to Shapefile (LINE)

-Convert from GPX to GeoJSON (POINTS)
+- Convert from GPX to GeoJSON (POINTS)

-Convert from GPX to Shapefile (POINTS)
+- Convert from GPX to Shapefile (POINTS)

 **TAB-4 MAPS:** It allows to convert as a map GPX/CSV data.
 Below a list of the possibilities available:

-GPX to GMT-MAP
+- GPX to GMT-MAP

-CSV to GMT-MAP
+- CSV to GMT-MAP

-HTML to RASTER
+- HTML to RASTER

-HTML to FLASK-PROJECT
+- HTML to FLASK-PROJECT

-## Others information:
+## Others information

 **I have still ideas and improvements that can be done ( it is an infinite process and it will never stop for me) but anyway it is a good base to start with...
 Feel free to "fork" and contribute if you wish!**